shane-kercheval/sik-llms/examples/otel_101.md

     # User has configured OpenTelemetry
     print("Using manual setup - respecting user configuration")
     # sik-llms just gets a tracer and uses existing setup

+# In BOTH cases: TraceContext is automatically populated!
 ```

 ---